FMSoftCN/hybridos/README.md

-* A standard peripheral and task management interface based on hBus (an enhanced edition of uBus), such as networking management, sensor (like GPS and gravity accelerometer) management, and USB interface management.
+* A standard peripheral and task management interface based on hBus (an enhanced edition of uBus), such as networking management, sensor (like GPS and gravity accelerometer) management, and USB interface management. hBus exchanges data among apps and services in JSON, which is friendly for any programming language.

 * Runtime support environment for various networking and cloud computing services based on Python, such as MQTT, WebSocket, HTTP, streaming services, etc.

 * A new and universal app framework for IoT devices and client apps.
-  The developers can write device GUI app and client apps for Linux, Windows, macOS, Andriod, and iOS operating systems by using a set of extended HTML5 tags and JavaScript language.
-You can even embedded your HybridOS app directly in your webpages which are wrotten in standard HTML5 by importing the HybridOS JavaScript library.
+  The developers can write device app and client apps for Linux, Windows, macOS, Andriod, and iOS operating systems by using a set of extended HTML5 tags and JavaScript/CSS.
+You can even embedded your HybridOS app directly in your webpages which are wrotten in standard HTML5 by importing the HybridOS JavaScript and CSS library.

 Finally, the application programming languages of HybridOS will be reduced to two:
 JavaScript for apps and Python for services.
 As a result, the development cost of